ntrel/cpp2/README.md

     q: *int = nullptr; // error
 ```
 By default, ``cppfront` also detects a runtime null dereference.
-For example when dereferencing a pointer created in C++ 1 code.
+For example when dereferencing a pointer created in C++1 code.

 Instead of using null, use `std::optional<*T>`.